confluentinc/streaming-ops/README.md

 ## Info

 * Flux is configured to sync with the repository once per minute, you can force a syncronization with the command: `make sync`
+* You can open a terminal on the cluster with some dev tools available with: `make prompt`

 ## Credits / Links
 * Significant portions of the repository are based on the work of Steven Wade @ https://github.com/swade1987